grant/grant.cm/README.md

 #### Develop

-- `npm run dev`: Dev mode.
+- `just dev`: Dev mode.
 Compiles JSX, TypeScript, SCSS.
-- `npm start`: Start the website

 #### Lint / Test

-- `npm run lint`: Lints this repository
+- `just lint`: Lints this repository
-- `npm run fix`: Fixes all lint issues
+- `just fix`: Fixes all lint issues
-- `npm run clean`: Cleans any built files
+- `just clean`: Cleans any built files

 #### Build & Deploy

 > Note: The site is deployed with GitHub Actions.
 See the `deployToRun` workflow.

-- `npm run build`: Builds the website for production.
+- `just build`: Builds the website for production.
-- `npm run deploy`: Deploys the website to Google Cloud
+- `just deploy`: Deploys the website to Google Cloud

 #### DNS